otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Message type (BYTE)
   The message has type 0x06.

-Sender's instance tag (INT)
-  The instance tag of the person sending this message.

 Receiver's instance tag (INT)
   The instance tag of the intended recipient.

-// TODO: is this per long-term key, or per device?

 Stored prekey messages (INT)
-  The number of prekey messages stored in the prekey server for the long-term public key used in the DAKE.
+  The number of prekey messages stored in the prekey server for the long-term public key used during the DAKE.
 ```

 #### No Prekey-Messages on Storage Message